Workplace Wellness Programs

 5. Comprehensive Workplace Wellness Policy specifies your employer’s commitment to organizational practices that promote and support the health and well-being of employees and their families; outlines senior management and employee roles and responsibilities regarding wellness; and defines how the wellness program is communicated and offered to employees and their families.

 6. Organizational Social Responsibility Activities demonstrate your employer’s commitment to improving the health and well-being of the community in addition to their own employees.
 They not only build a better public image, but also raise awareness about important health and wellness issues, and boost employee engagement.
-Examples include sponsoring local children’s sports teams, participating in fundraising for health research or health issues (e.g., dress down days, BBQs, or golf tournaments), participating in community physical activity challenges (e.g., walks, runs, bikes, or obstacle courses), neighborhood clean-up, donation drives (e.g. blood, clothing, or toys) or volunteering hours in the community (e.g., food bank or community build projects).
+Examples include sponsoring local children’s sports teams, participating in fundraising for health research or health issues (e.g., dress down days, BBQs, or golf tournaments), participating in community physical activity challenges (e.g., walks, runs, bikes, or obstacle courses), neighbourhood clean-up, donation drives (e.g. blood, clothing, or toys) or volunteering hours in the community (e.g., food bank or community build projects).

 7. Living Wage Certification for Employers.
 A living wage is different from the minimum wage.
 The minimum wage rate is pre-set by the government and is the lowest rate an employer can legally pay for work performed.
 A living wage is calculated based on the real cost of goods and services in Windsor and Essex County and is the minimum amount a person must earn to afford to live and participate in a specific community.
 A living wage takes into consideration basic level of economic security and quality of life for most two-parent families.
 It provides the means to raise children and take part in social and community activities.
 This means that the rate varies from community to community and may change year-to-year.

-Living Wage Certification is required for the Platinum and Diamond level of the Gord Smith Healthy Workplace Awards.
 To learn more about Living Wage Certification and to apply visit www.wechu.org/living-wage.
 Direct any questions to cdip@wechu.org or call 519-258-2146 ext.
-3200.
+3100.

 The Healthy at Work Webinar Series offers free educational webinars hosted by experts on a variety of health-related topics.
 They are designed to help build employees’ and employers knowledge and skills, and promote health in the workplace and beyond.